johanthoren/bibcal/README.md

 ## Project status

-The project is pre-release and will move quickly.
-Don't expect options to be stable until a 1.0 release has been tagged.
+The project is pre-alpha and will move quickly.
+Don't expect options or output to be stable until a 1.0 release has been tagged.

 ## Acknowledgements